Bengo-Hub/erp-api/docs/erd/ecommerce.md

 - After changing Django models, run migrations and refresh the ERD.
 - **Inventory management is handled by inventory-service** - do not duplicate inventory logic.
 Reference stock items only.
 - **POS operations are handled by pos-service** - do not duplicate POS logic.
 Sync product catalog only.
-- **Payment processing is handled by treasury-app** - do not duplicate payment logic.
+- **Payment processing is handled by treasury-api** - do not duplicate payment logic.
 - User management is handled by auth-service - reference user IDs only.